 Not everyone is good at social media marketing.
 I would recommend that you create a set of art assets that can be easily modified to include the host and location for each of the following.

 If you want to attract good event hosts, they’ll need to know what they need to pay.
-Generally it’s best to structure this as a cost plus revenue share, with the potential to add consumables like DVDs to the list.
-If you do a Revenue Share, you need to insist that you host it though your Eventbrite.
+Generally, it’s best to structure this as a hard cost plus revenue share, with the potential to add consumables like DVDs to the list.
+If you do a Revenue Share, you need to insist that you host it through your Eventbrite.

 6. Easily printable quarter page size flyers